go-gitea/gitea/docs/content/doc/installation/database-preparation.en-us.md

     identifier: "database-prep"
 ---

 You need a database to use Gitea.
 Gitea supports PostgreSQL, MySQL, SQLite, and MSSQL.
 This page will guide into preparing database.
-Only PostgreSQL and MySQL will be covered here since those database systems are widely-used in production.
+Only PostgreSQL and MySQL will be covered here since those database engines are widely-used in production.

 Database instance can be on same machine as Gitea (local database setup), or on different machine (remote database).